rmassidda/mcps-notes/chapters/mqtt-protocol.md

 SUBACK message:
 - PacketId: the same integer of SUBSCRIBE message
-- returnCode: one for each topic subscribed
+- ReturnCode: one for each topic subscribed

 Topics are strings that are organized in a hierarchy (topic levels) each level is separated by a «/», for example: home/firstfloor/bedroom/presence.
 Using wildcard extends the flexibility of this system:
 - '+' is used to subscribe to an entire set of elements for a specific level of the hierarchy